Jeffrey-Sardina/Divine-Abandonment-Language/grammar.md

 At a literal level, "xa" as an infix means "relating to" or "regarding" -- meaning it acts sort of like a preposition in a case system, actually.

 ### Verbs
+The root for of verbs must end in "i", "o", "ae", "ae", or "ai" (i.e. not ii, e, or a, which are for nouns and adjectives), and the consonant preceding them must be a valid coda consonant.

-Verbs can end in any vowel other than "e", "ii", and "a", which are reserved for nouns, and adjectives.
-Their final vowel is called its suffix.
+Their final consonant and vowel is called its suffix.
 Verbs that do not end in a vowel are exceptions to this rule.
 These only ever on 1 syllable, and have no suffix.
 Adverbs modifying verbs must agree with this suffix.

 In terms of conjugations, they take a few tenses: present, past, and future.
 They also take the imperative, conditional, subjunctive, and indicative moods and the progressive, near, habitual, and perfect aspects.

 Verbs have 2 parts: a root and a suffix.
 The suffix is just the last vowel, unless the verb has only one syllable, in which case there is no suffix.
-Any time a conjugation affects a verb, the suffix (if present) is dropped.
+If agreement is required, it is with the suffix of the citation for of the verb.

-SSuffixes typically change to reflect the subject, and when given the subject pronoun is typically not used.
+Suffixes typically change to reflect the subject, and when given the subject pronoun is typically not used.

+### Elision and Mutation
+The verb suffix undergoes elision and mutation in most cases.

+**If the suffix's consonant is a valid coda consonant** (this is always the case, except in very rare exceptions) then the vowel following it is dropped (elided).
+For example, "nolhi" (to walk) could become "nolh- + dhai" (for I walk).
+In this case, the voicing of the suffix **must** agree with that of the root consonant -- so nolh- + dhai becomes nolhthai.

+**HOWEVER**, if this would produce a valid plural form and create ambiguity, then the the value of the voicing of the stem consonant is flipped; i.e. for "you walk" "nolh + dhe" is "noldhe", and "nolhthe" is reserved for "yous walk".
+We note that some "codas" are permitted here ("l" from "lh", "n" from "nh" and "zh" from "sh") that would normally not be allowed.
+Howeveer, they are permitted here, but can never be the final sound of a word.

+For reference, the singular cases that have this ambiguity, and therefore take this irregular formation, are
+- you
+- it (present)
+- it (absent)

+If the coda consonant is of the same quality (minus voicing / no voicing) as that of the suffix that is to be appended, then it is also dropped.
+So "nghosha" (to XXX) in the past would be "nghosha + zhai" --> nghozhai for "I XXX'd".

 #### Simple present
 Simple present verbs take a suffix in place of the verb's suffix.
 Note that the initial "ai" in "(ai)dh" is pronounced exclusively in it's DEANIMATED state as "eh".
 The vowel following that suffix determines the subject: